-(2) Values are determined in accordance with EAD 330196-00-0604: 2016 and are dependent on the substrate.
+(2) Values are determined in accordance with EAD 330196-00-0604 : 2016 and are dependent on the substrate.
 The Use Categories are defined in the corresponding ETA.

-(1) See Table 4 for typical characteristic pull-out resistance of the fixings.

-maximum

-(2) Characteristic pull-through resistance of insulation over the head of the fixing, in accordance with BS EN 1990: 2002, Annex D7.2 and its UK National Annex.

-(3) The partial factor is based on the assumption that all insulation slabs are quality controlled and tested to establish tensile strength perpendicular to the face of the slab.

-- (4) The minimum design pull-through resistance per slab is based on a minimum of 5 fixings (for fixing without the washer) and 4 fixings (for fixing with the 140 mm washer) per slab (1200 x 600 mm), which equates to approximately 7 fixings (for fixing without the washer) and to 6 fixings (for fixing with the 140 mm washer) per m2.
-The design resistance for the minimum number of fixings is based on the fixing pattern provided in Figure 4 of this Certificate and minimum insulation thickness specified in the Table.
-The fixing pattern and interaction of the fixings should be considered when calculating the design resistance per slab. - (5) The maximum design pull-through resistance per slab is based on a maximum of 12 fixings for fixing without the washer and 8 fixings (for fixing with the 140 mm washer) per slab (1200 x 600 mm), which equates to approximately 17 fixings (for fixing without the washer) and to 11 fixings (for fixing with the washer) per m2.
-The design resistance for the maximum number of fixings is only applicable to the minimum insulation thickness (60 mm) tested and as specified in the Table.
-The fixing pattern, insulation thickness and interaction of the fixings should be considered when calculating the design resistance per slab. - 7.10 The number and spacing of the fixings should be determined by the Certificate holder.
-The number of fixings must not be less than the minimum specified for the system and the fixings should be symmetrically positioned and evenly distributed about the centre of the slab both vertically and horizontally except at openings and building corners. - 7.11 Dry-fixed installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight of the system, wind and impact for the systems described in section 1.3 of this Certificate, any render system and fixings as per section 1.7 of this Certificate.
-Seals and interfaces with the render system should be designed and detailed to accommodate this movement. - 7.12 The data derived from sections 7.6 to 7.9 must be assessed against the design wind load and the following expression must be satisfied for safe design:
+7.10 The number and spacing of the fixings should be determined by the Certificate holder.
+The number of fixings must not be less than the minimum specified for the system and the fixings should be symmetrically positioned and evenly distributed about the centre of the slab both vertically and horizontally except at openings and building corners.

+- 7.11 Dry-fixed installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight of the system, wind and impact for the systems described in section 1.3 of this Certificate, any render system and fixings as per section 1.7 of this Certificate.
+Seals and interfaces with the render system should be designed and detailed to accommodate this movement - 7.12 The data derived from sections 7.6 to 7.9 must be assessed against the design wind load and the following expression must be satisfied for safe design:

-Rd ≥ We
+$Rd \ge W_e$

-$Rd{b.ins/rend} = A_r N{RD1}$ $Rd{pull-out} = n N{RD2}$ $Rd{pull-through} = (N{RD3panel} n{panel}) + (N{RD3joint} n{joint}) / A{panel}$
+$Rd{b.ins/rend} = A_r N{RD1}$ $Rd{pull-out} = n N{RD2}$

+$Rd{pull-through} = (N{RD3panel} n{panel}) + (N{RD3joint} n{joint})/A{board}$